Liberatedwinner/DifferentiableRankingMetric/README.md

 --------
 - Early Stopping used
 - validate every 5 epochs (3 for WMF)
-- for slim, we did not conduct early stopping.
+- for SLIM, we did not conduct early stopping.
 - We used batch size 500 for CDAE.
 We did not see performance difference among different batch sizes.
+- for SLIM, we use coordinate descent.